Cuttlerat/bashstyle/README.md

 ## Best Practices and Tips

  * Use Bash variable substitution if possible before awk/sed.
+ * If you use temp files, always cleanup them with `trap cleanup_function EXIT`
  * Generally use double quotes unless it makes more sense to use single quotes.
  * For simple conditionals, try using `&&` and `||`.
    * Note that it can't be used instead of `if ...; then ...; else ...; fi` because `true && false || echo 1` will print 1